Journal of Qualitative Research in Health Sciences

 Authors

-Faculty of Nursing and Midwifery, Birjand University of Medical Sciences, Birjand, Iran
+Department of Nursing, School of Nursing and Midwifery, Birjand University of Medical Sciences, Birjand, Iran

 Abstract

-Introduction: Cardiopulmonary resuscitation (CPR) is an emergency method to restore blood flow and spontaneous breathing in a person who has suffered cardiac arrest.
+Background: Cardiopulmonary resuscitation (CPR) is an emergency method to restore blood flow and spontaneous breathing in a person who has suffered cardiac arrest.
 Clinical practice guidelines are recommendations for nurses regarding the care of patients with specific conditions such as cardiac arrest.
 Accordingly, this study aimed to investigate the experiences of hospital emergency department nurses regarding the implementation of CPR guidelines.

 Methods: This study was conducted using a qualitative content analysis approach to investigate the experiences of 11 emergency department nurses.
 The participants were selected using purposive sampling.
 Data were collected through in-depth semi-structured interviews until saturation was reached.
 Data were analyzed using the content analysis method proposed by Graneheim and Lundman simultaneously with data collection.